akshaybabloo/GearVR-UnrealEngine4/README.md

 1. Download [Android Studio](http://developer.android.com/sdk/index.html).
 2. Open it and move it to `Application`.
-3. Open the application and follow the instillation process.
+3. Open the application and follow the installation process.
-4. Once the instillation process is done open the application and do the follow
+4. Once the installation process is done, open the application and do the follow
   1. Click on `Android Studio -> Preference`
   2. Click on `Appreance & Behavior -> System Settings -> Android SDK` and tick on `Android 5.0.1` and `Android 5.1.1`.